qdot/erosoutsider/readme.txt

     install WxPerl
     install IPC::UDPmsg.pm
     install IO::estim.pm
+    install IO::estim.inc

+4) Manually edit install\estim.inc as needed, and then place it in c:\perl\site\lib\io or another directory as appropriate.

-4) Using ErosLink, install the session  Idle.eis  as User 1.
+5) Using ErosLink, install the session  Idle.eis  as User 1.

-5) To run the test program, connect the ESTIM device to your serial port, the software assumes you are using port 1, and you will need to adjust the source code if using something different.
+6) To run the test program, connect the ESTIM device to your serial port, the software assumes you are using port 1, and you will need to adjust the source code if using something different.
 Look for the line where $port is set.
 The waves.txt script works best if the device is runnning the idle.eis installed